catppuccin/userstyles/docs/how-to-write-a-userstyle.md

 ### Setup

 Assuming you have completed steps 1-6 of [Creating Userstyles](./userstyle-creation.md#creating-userstyles), you should have the template somewhat filled out.
-In this guide we'll be theming [example.org](http://example.org/), a _very_ important website that I use all the time.
+Follow along with your userstyle as we write one for [example.org](http://example.org/).

 #### Usercss Metadata

-I'll start by filling out the "metadata block" at the very top of the template.
-Replace `<port name>` with the name of the website you are porting, and please ensure it is capitalized when needed.
+Start by filling out the "metadata block" at the very top of the template.
+Replace `<port-name>` with the name of the website you are porting, and please ensure it is capitalized when needed.
 For `example.org`, it looks like this:

 ```less
 /* ==UserStyle==